Private, In-Home Tutoring in Delphos, Ohio

-SchoolTutoring Academy’s tutoring programs for Delphos students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Delphos, Ohio students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Delphos City Schools is the only public school district serving the community of Delphos.
 The district includes two elementary schools, one middle school, and one high school.
 Each school building represents a safe, welcoming, and engaging environment in which to learn.
 Students are held to a high standard of academic excellence in Delphos City Schools.
 Teachers provide students with many opportunities to learn and improve themselves, both in and out of the classroom.
 Much of the learning students take part in is geared toward both current and future success.
 Students build knowledge and skills that helps them grow academically, socially, and emotionally, and which also prepare them to tackle the challenges of living in the 21st century.